originphp/website/source/docs/utility/http.md

 - auth: authtentication details.
 An array with username, password, and type (basic|digest|nltm)
 - proxy: proxy server details.
 An array with proxy, username, password.
 - curl: an array of curl options either string or constant e.g [CURLOPT_SSL_VERIFYHOST=>0, 'ssl_verifypeer'=>0]
-- headers: an array of headers to set. e.g ['header'=>'value','header: value']
+- headers: an array of headers to set. e.g ['Accept'=>'application/json']
 - cookies: an array of cookies to set. e.g. ['name'=>'value']
 - fields: This option is for post/put/patch requests.
 Its an array of fields to be posted  e.g. ['title'=>'Article #1','description'=>'An article']